spacelift-io/user-documentation/docs/concepts/policy/run-initialization-policy.md

 # Initialization policy

-{% hint style="warning" %}
+!!! warning
     This feature is deprecated as we're planning to move the pre-flight checks to the worker node, thus allowing customers to block suspicious-looking jobs on their end.
-{% endhint %}

 ## Purpose

 Initialization policy can prevent a [Run](../run/) or a [Task](../run/task.md) from being [initialized](../run/#initializing), thus blocking any custom code or commands from being executed.
 It superficially looks like a [plan policy](terraform-plan-policy.md) in that it affects an existing Run and prints feedback to logs, but it does not get access to the plan.
 Instead, it can be used to [protect your stack from unwanted changes](run-initialization-policy.md#protect-your-stack-from-unwanted-changes) or [enforce organizational rules](run-initialization-policy.md#enforce-organizational-rules) concerning how and when runs are supposed to be triggered.

-{% hint style="warning" %}
+!!! warning
     Server-side initialization policies are being deprecated.
 We will be replacing them with [worker-side policies](../worker-pools.md#configuration-options) that can be set by using the launcher run initialization policy flag (`SPACELIFT_LAUNCHER_RUN_INITIALIZATION_POLICY`).
 For a limited time period we will be running both types of initialization policy checks but ultimately we're planning to move the pre-flight checks to the worker node, thus allowing customers to block suspicious looking jobs on their end.
-{% endhint %}

 Let's create a simple initialization policy, attach it to the stack, and see what gives: